 Residents may be temporarily assigned to transitional housing rooms that have been converted to house one additional student.
 Residents assigned to transitional housing will be reassigned to another room as quickly as space becomes available.
-In determining which resident will be relocated to another room, the unit housing staff consults with all residents of the room, and in the event that no one volunteers to move, the staff will relocate the resident whose contract was signed last.
+Residents will be given the option to remain in their transitional space or accept an offer for a non-transitional space as they become available.